uc-cdis/gen3sdk-python/docs/howto/discoveryMetadataTools.md

         // ...
 ```

-#### Work in Progress.
-Script to automate dbGaP scraping for updating datasets and minting DOIs

-- TODO: Push DOI from submitted to registered
+#### Automate DOI creation for dbGaP Datasets

+Automates the pulling of current datasets from Discovery, getting dbGaP identifiers,
+scraping various dbGaP APIs for DOI related metadata, and then going through
+the DOI creation loop to mint the DOI in Datacite and persist the metadata back in
+Gen3.

-See below for a full example of DOI metadata gathering, minting, and persisting
+See below for a full example
-into Gen3.

 ```python
 import os